MaoZiming/papers/8-edge-computing/82-tinyos.md

     * Command chain: layer by layer (each command is a small piece of the overall operation)
     * Integration with physical hardware (wrapped in commands and event handlers)
     * Avoiding blocking operations

+* Why does TinyOS use an event-driven model
+  * TinyOS is specifically designed for low-power, resource-constrained devices such as wireless sensor nodes.
+The event-driven model allows TinyOS to remain in a low-power state when no events are pending, only waking up to process events such as sensor readings or network packets.
+* In both Seda and TinyOS, the threads sleep when there is no event, conserving systems resources.

 * Static Frame allows us to know the memory footprint at compile time; as well as knowing the variable locations statically at compile time rather than accessing state via pointers.